Snapchat/camera-kit-android-sdk/RELEASING.md

 - `${version}` - the current version.
 - `${version_next}` - the next version.

-*We continue bumping the `minor` version element until CameraKit is ready for general release - at this point the version should become `1.0.0` and follow a typical semantic versioning scheme.*

 - [ ] 1. `git checkout master && git pull origin master`.

 - [ ] 2.
 Ensure [`VERSION`](./VERSION) is the `${version}`.